adjust/dev-docs/docs/web/features/configuration/privacy.md

 ## URL strategy

 You can set a URL strategy to prioritize regional endpoints for sending data from the Adjust SDK.
-To do this, pass the country code of your preferred country to the `initSdk` method as `urlStrategy`.
+To do this, pass the region of your preferred country code in the `urlStrategy` property of the [`initSdk` method](web-initSdk-invocation).

 ```{include} /web/fragments/Adjust.md
 :start-after: urlStrategy